nfnty/dockerfiles/arch-mini/README.md

 	./mkimage.sh

-Input name of container and valid timezone when prompted.
+Input name of image and valid timezone when prompted.